-- 12.1 While the Contract is in effect, You will be granted access to Your own "@ucem.ac.uk" email address and a version of Microsoft Office 365, with the ability to download Office. - 12.2 You must only use these tools in an appropriate way, in accordance with the UCEM Code of Practice chapter on Student Academic and Behavioural Conduct (see Annex 4).
-Any breaches of expected use or behaviour in the use of these tools may lead to disciplinary action or access being temporarily or permanently withdrawn. - 12.3 You must also comply with any conditions imposed by Microsoft. - 12.4 You are solely responsible for maintaining the confidentiality and security of Your Microsoft Office 365 account and usage of it including use of any unique login. - 12.5 The provision of Programme materials via UCEM's website, the VLE and Microsoft Office 365 is dependent upon internet and third party connections which are out of the control of UCEM and UCEM does not warrant that the Website, VLE and associated services will be available continuously.
-However, UCEM will use its available resources and reasonable endeavours to keep downtime to a minimum. - 12.6 To access Programme Materials and other information You must agree to and abide by the VLE Terms of Use (see Annex 5). - 12.7 After the Contract Commencement Date, UCEM will provide You with a password and user identity for the VLE to access information and Programme materials.
+- 11.1 While the Contract is in effect, You will be granted access to Your own "@ucem.ac.uk" email address and a version of Microsoft Office 365, with the ability to download Office. - 11.2 You must only use these tools in an appropriate way, in accordance with the UCEM Code of Practice chapter on Student Academic and Behavioural Conduct (see Annex 4).
+Any breaches of expected use or behaviour in the use of these tools may lead to disciplinary action or access being temporarily or permanently withdrawn.

+- 11.3 You must also comply with any conditions imposed by Microsoft. - 11.4 You are solely responsible for maintaining the confidentiality and security of Your Microsoft Office 365 account and usage of it including use of any unique login. - 11.5 The provision of Programme materials via UCEM's website, the VLE and Microsoft Office 365 is dependent upon internet and third party connections which are out of the control of UCEM and UCEM does not warrant that the Website, VLE and associated services will be available continuously.
+However, UCEM will use its available resources and reasonable endeavours to keep downtime to a minimum. - 11.6 To access Programme Materials and other information You must agree to and abide by the VLE Terms of Use (see Annex 5). - 11.7 After the Contract Commencement Date, UCEM will provide You with a password and user identity for the VLE to access information and Programme materials.
 You are responsible for maintaining the confidentiality and security of Your online account and the Programme materials, including any unique login details for the VLE.

-13. Your Consumer Law Rights
+12. Your Consumer Law Rights

-As a consumer of services provided by UCEM You have legal rights (including statutory remedies) in relation to services not carried out with reasonable skill or care.
+12.1 As a consumer of services provided by UCEM You have legal rights (including statutory remedies) in relation to services not carried out with reasonable skill or care.
 For further information you may go to the Competition and Markets Authority website (opens new window).
 Students living in the UK may also visit their local Citizen's Advice Bureau or Trading Standards Office.

-14. Your Right To Raise Complaints
+13. Your Right To Raise Complaints

-- 14.1 You may raise complaints with UCEM.
+- 13.1 You may raise complaints with UCEM.
 The UCEM Student Complaints Procedure (opens new window) (extracts of which are included at Annex 3) details how to raise a complaint and the procedure that will be followed if You raise a complaint.
-The Student Complaints Procedure forms part of the Contract. - 14.2 If, after exhausting the UCEM's complaints procedure, you are still not satisfied you should refer Your complaint to the Office of the Independent Adjudicator (OIA) (opens new window) as explained in detail in the UCEM Student Complaints Procedure.
+The Student Complaints Procedure forms part of the Contract. - 13.2 If, after exhausting the UCEM's complaints procedure, you are still not satisfied you should refer Your complaint to the Office of the Independent Adjudicator (OIA) (opens new window) as explained in detail in the UCEM Student Complaints Procedure.

-15. UCEM's Right To End The Contract
+14. UCEM's Right To End The Contract

-- 15.1 UCEM may terminate the Contract at any time if You commit a serious material breach of Your obligations under the Contract and You fail to put that breach right within a reasonable time of Our asking You to do so.
-If a breach is very serious or cannot be put right We may terminate the Contract immediately. - 15.2 Examples of a serious material breach include: - 15.2.1 You fail to pay Your Fees as described in clause 9; - 15.2.2 You fail to provide correct evidence of Your qualifications that matches the details of Your qualifications that have been provided on Your application within 8 weeks of the Programme start date;
+- 14.1 UCEM may terminate the Contract at any time if You commit a serious material breach of Your obligations under the Contract and You fail to put that breach right within a reasonable time of Our asking You to do so.
+If a breach is very serious or cannot be put right We may terminate the Contract immediately. - 14.2 Examples of a serious material breach include: - 14.2.1 You fail to provide correct evidence of Your qualifications that matches the details of Your qualifications that have been provided on Your application within 5 weeks of the Programme start date;